Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 ### 3️⃣ 🔑 Set blowfish_secret

-Open **config.inc.php**

-Go to line 16 and add a random 32-character key and save the file.
+Open **config.inc.php** and go to line 16 and add a random 32-character key and save the file.

 ### 4️⃣ ⚙️ Edit httpd.conf for PHP

-Replace/add these lines at the end of httpd.conf:
+Replace/add these lines at the end of **httpd.conf**:

 `LoadModule php_module c:/php/php8apache2_4.dll`
 `AddType application/x-httpd-php .php`